KankakeeCommunityCollege/recover-newsroom/_posts/2022-08-02-free-booths-available.md

 ---
 <br>![](/uploads/2022/job-fair-250x305.jpg){: .float-image-right width="305" height="250"}Kankakee Community College will sponsor a Job Fair from 9 a.m. - noon on Thursday, Sept.
 29.&nbsp;

 Booths are available, free of charge, for area businesses to participate.
 The reservation deadline is Sept.
-26. Employers can register at [www.kcc.edu/jobfair](https://www.kcc.edu/jobfair){: target="_blank" rel="noopener"}.&nbsp;
+26. Employers can register at [www.kcc.edu/jobfair](https://www.kcc.edu/jobfair){: target="_blank" rel="noopener"}..

 “Today more than ever, a job fair is the quintessential platform for employers and job seekers to make a face-to-face connection,” said Cesar Avalos, coordinator of workforce opportunities at KCC.
 “It is the opportunity for our students and our community to secure employment leads, and employers to have a conversation with real people, rather than resumes."